o3de/o3de.org/content/docs/welcome-guide/create/creating-projects-using-cli.md

 * Create Visual Studio project files in your O3DE project directory.
 * Build your O3DE project.

-At the end of the tutorial, you'll have a new O3DE project based on the default "standard" project template, opened in **O3DE Editor**.
+At the end of the tutorial, you'll have a new O3DE project based on the **standard** template (the default project template).

 {{< youtube id="SZC13S0YZZs" title="Creating O3DE Projects Using Command Line" >}}